 Best Overall: Jewelers Mutual

-With a history dating back to 1913 and an A+ Superior rating from insurance ratings company AM Best, Jewelers Mutual offers coverage for loss, theft, damage, disappearance, flood- or earthquake-related issues, and worldwide travel for watches and other jewelry.
+Jewelers Mutual a history dating back to 1913 and an A+ Superior rating from insurance ratings company AM Best.
+The company offers coverage for loss, theft, damage, disappearance, flood- or earthquake-related issues, and worldwide travel for watches and other jewelry.

 The price of a watch insurance policy varies based on the value of the watch and the owner's ZIP code.
-For instance, the company's website offers sample quotes for watches, including $26 per year for a $2,500 watch in Seattle with a $0 deductible, and $98 per year for a $7,000 watch in San Diego with a $100 deductible.
+For instance, the company's website offers sample quotes for watches, including $31 per year for a $2,500 watch in Denver with a $0 deductible, and $101 per year for a $7,000 watch in Dallas with a $100 deductible.
 This works out to be 1% to 2% of the retail value of a replacement item, a similar rate to the other companies reviewed here.

 Policyholders can initiate the claims process online or over the phone and will need to provide proof of ownership (such as the receipt, appraisal, or a dated photo of the watch), a written statement detailing what happened, and a police report.
 After initiating the claim, the next step is choosing a jeweler or watch vendor to repair or replace the item and paying the deductible (if applicable).

 We chose Jewelers Mutual as the best overall provider of watch insurance because of the company’s long history in business and its outstanding customer reviews.
-According to a Jewelers Mutual survey of customers in 2017, policyholders gave the claims process 4.89 out of 5 stars.
-These higher-than-average marks for customer satisfaction, compared to other companies we considered, are consistent with third-party reviews from Trustpilot, where the company has earned a five-star rating based on more than 6,000 reviews, in addition to the company's A+ rating from the Better Business Bureau.
+According to a Jewelers Mutual survey of customers in 2020, policyholders gave the claims process 4.81 out of 5 stars.
+These higher-than-average marks for customer satisfaction, compared to other companies we considered, are consistent with third-party reviews from Trustpilot, where the company has earned a 4.8 out of 5 star rating based on more than 7,600 reviews.
+Additionally, the company has an A+ rating from the Better Business Bureau.

-For fine watch collectors, AXA ART, working in partnership with MiniCo Insurance Agency, is an AM Best A-rated carrier that offers coverage for items valued at $1 million or more, with appraisals required only for watches or jewelry valued over $50,000.
+For fine watch collectors, AXA, working in partnership with MiniCo Insurance Agency, is an AM Best A+ rated carrier.
+It offers coverage for items valued at $1 million or more, with appraisals required only for watches or jewelry valued over $50,000.
 Deductibles are available as low as $0 per incident.
 These factors are what made them our top choice for high-value jewelry and watches.

-While annual premiums vary by location and watch value, a sample quote for a $5,000 watch located in Los Angeles showed a premium of $83 per year.
+While annual premiums vary by location and watch value, a sample quote for a $5,000 watch located in Los Angeles showed a premium of $100 per year.
+This quote was done in December 2020 and is subject to change.
 The company also offers coverage for other types of collections, such as wine, rare books, art, sports memorabilia, and more.

 Best for Mid-Value Watches: BriteCo

-In partnership with top-rated HDI Global Insurance Company (AM Best: A, S&P: A+), BriteCo offers watch insurance worldwide and protects against damage, loss, theft, mysterious disappearance, gifts to others at a separate address, and other benefits—with zero-deductible plans available.
+In partnership with top-rated HDI Global Insurance Company, an AM Best A rated company and an S&P A+ rated company, BriteCo offers watch insurance worldwide and protects against damage, loss, theft, mysterious disappearance, gifts to others at a separate address, and other benefits—with zero-deductible plans available.

 Policies pay up to 125% of the appraisal value of your ring or watch for items valued up to $50,000 per item, up to $150,000 in total coverage per policyholder.